How to Create an Effective Stacking Plan in 4 Steps

 Step 3: Validate with stakeholders

-A good stacking plan is shared, understood, and collectively validated.
-HR, management, business units, IT, FM: everyone has their say.
-The challenge is to transform a technical proposal into a clear, aligned collective decision.
+A solid stacking plan is shared, understood and validated collectively.
+HR, management, business units, IT, Facility Management: everyone has a voice.
+The challenge is turning a technical proposal into a collective, aligned decision.
+Director alignment is crucial for clear communication toward employees.

 Step 4: Pilot and adjust the plan over time

 A stacking plan is not fixed.
-Projects evolve, headcount moves, organizations change.
-It's therefore essential to easily update the plan according to on-the-ground reality.
+Projects evolve, headcounts shift, organizations reorganize.
+It is therefore essential to update the plan easily as reality evolves.

-Your stacking plan becomes a living tool, manageable over time.
+Your stacking plan becomes a living tool, managed over time.

 Summary: Stackfit vs traditional method